soli-mck-int/hw-4-Pandas/README.md

 I did both of the problems.

-I changed the upload folder name:
+I changed the dataframe name:

 purchase_data to game for Pymomli